 BRI paradiplomacy architecture reaching Mariupol State University (March 2026), engagement timeline 2018–2026, and the Karansky quarry supply chain to Russian military logistics.

 Four ownership clusters linking construction companies in occupied Donetsk and Zaporizhzhia to their beneficial owners.
-Etalon Group's covert subsidiary structure is the analytical centrepiece.
+Etalon Group's layered subsidiary structure, assessed from open-source corporate records, is the analytical centrepiece.